Type of trainings

 sessions help you relax, boost your flexibility and improve your posture

-This training is based on yoga, Tai Chi and Pilates exercises.
+Les Mills BODYBALANCE® strikes a harmonious balance between yoga, Tai Chi and Pilates.
 It improves flexibility and balance, develops your ability to concentrate, strengthens your muscles and helps you relax.
 Your stomach, back and leg muscles get the most intense workout.

 The training is suitable for people of all levels of fitness and takes place in socks or barefoot.